chaubes/k8s-kubeadm-ansible/README.md

 The purpose of this repository is to enable the provisioning/teardown of a Kubernetes cluster built with `kubeadm` on your local machines using Vagrant, VirtualBox and Ansible playbooks.

-**k8s cluster configuration:** One master and multiple worker nodes **Virtual VM provisioning:** Using Vagrant and VirtualBox **Creation/teardown of k8s cluster:** Using Ansible playbooks
+- **k8s cluster configuration:** One master and multiple worker nodes
+- **Virtual VM provisioning:** Using Vagrant and VirtualBox
+- **Creation/teardown of k8s cluster:** Using Ansible playbooks

 _**Note:** The Kubernetes cluster created with this repository is NOT meant for production use.
 It is meant for learning and development purposes only._

 ## Prerequisites
-Install the following software on your local machine:
+Install the following softwares on your local machine:
 - Ansible 2.4+
 - VirtualBox
 - Vagrant